 International students are welcome and come from all over the world to Vision College.

-Vision College is a division of Activate Training Centre Limited (ATC) which was formed in 1984.
+Vision College Ltd, founded in 1984, is a vibrant and exciting place to study.
 It offers a unique Christian-based environment for study.
 Christian values of care, honour and respect are part of our culture and are all designed to help learners excel.
 People of all religions and cultures are most welcome to study at Vision College.

 The emphasis of this agriculture training is on improving productivity and agricultural efficiency.
 Students of this vocational training will be able to apply the skills and knowledge gained and contribute to the improvement and development of agricultural practices in their own country.

-Note: There are only 16 places in each intake.
+Note: There are only 40 places in each intake (2 cohorts of 20).
 All applicants will receive a Conditional Offer of Place.
 Once the fees are paid in full a revised Offer of Place and Receipt of Payment will be provided.
 An applicant will be considered confirmed once they have paid their fees in full.
 When an applicant has received an AIP (Approved in Principle) or a student visa, a copy must be forwarded to Vision College.

 As there is a high demand for this programme of study, and limited places, places will be given on a first-in, first-served basis, according to when fees are paid.
 If an applicant pays their fees and the intake that was offered on their Conditional or Unconditional Offer of Place is now full, the applicant will be placed into the next available intake and documentation revised accordingly.